-(i) Magnetic field B, definition from magnetic force on a moving charge; magnetic field lines; magnetic field and magnetic flux density; the earth’s magnetic field and magnetic elements; Magnetic field of a magnetic dipole.
+(i) Magnetic field B, the definition from the magnetic force on a moving charge; magnetic field lines; magnetic field and magnetic flux density; the earth’s magnetic field and magnetic elements; Magnetic field of a magnetic dipole.

-(ii) Properties of dia, para and ferromagnetic substances; susceptibility and relative permeability, hysteresis.
+(ii) Properties of dia, para, and ferromagnetic substances; susceptibility and relative permeability, hysteresis.

 (ii) Force on a moving charge in a magnetic field; force on a current carrying conductor kept in a magnetic field; force between two long and parallel current carrying wires; definition of ampere based on the force between two current carrying wires.
 Cyclotron.